Video tutorials

 Step 4:

-Introduce the inputs of the Registration.
+Enter the inputs for the calculation:

-Input / Apply Relative dosimetry:
+Apply Relative dosimetry:

 The registration translates and rotates Image A. By applying Relative dosimetry, it will also change the Math factor that multiplies A pixel values.

-Input / ROI (optional):
+ROI (optional):

 Troubleshooting 1: